ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 Answer will be generated automatically if desired: ` in %room%`, where %room% will be replaced by found device type and location.

 ### Switch something on/off
-User must specify state ID of device, which must be controlled and value, which must be written.
+User must specify state ID of a device, which must be controlled and value, which must be written.

-You should create rule for every position (e.g. for `on` and for `off`).
+You should create rule for every position (e.g., for `on` and for `off`).

 Answer is customizable.
 Default: `Switched on`

 E.g.:
 - `Deactivate alarm`, Object ID: `hm-rpc.0.alarm`, Value: `false`, Answer: `Alarm is deactivated/Deactivated`.
-In this case the answer will be randomized between *Alarm is deactivated* and *Deactivated*.
+In this case, the answer will be randomized between *Alarm is deactivated* and *Deactivated*.
 - `Activate alarm`, Object ID: `hm-rpc.0.alarm`, Value: `true`, Answer: `Alarm is activated/Activated/Done` .
-In this case the answer will be randomized between *Alarm is activated*, *Activated* and *Done*.
+In this case, the answer will be randomized between *Alarm is activated*, *Activated* and *Done*.

 *Deactivate* must be first in the list, because it is longer.

 You can use float values in the control commands.
-If some numeric value will be in the text it will be used as control value and the predefined value will be ignored.
+If some numeric value is in the text, it will be used as a control value and the predefined value will be ignored.

 E.G. for rule: